CenturyLinkCloud/PublicKB/Cloud Application Manager/Getting Started/register-existing-instance.md

     ![Register Instance Successful](../../images/cloud-application-manager/register/clc-registerInstance-successfully.png)

-* If an Unsuccessful Registration occurred:
+* If an Unsuccessful Registration occurred, either if the credentials are not valid or the instance IP address is not accessible through the internet:

     ![Unsuccessful registering](../../images/cloud-application-manager/register/aws-registerInstance-failed.png)

-* Go to the instance details:
+* Go to the instance details where you should find the command to be executed into the instance to manually register it:

     ![Detail of Unsuccessful registered instance](../../images/cloud-application-manager/register/aws-registerInstance-failedDetails.png)